UKCloud/documentation/articles/portal/ptl-how-use-api.md

     The examples in this guide use V1 of the API.
 As V1 is the default version, the examples don't explicitly set the API version.

-- **Accept headers** - Within your API call, set the `Accept` header for the type of response you'd like returned:

-  - `Accept: application/json` - for a response in JSON format

-  - `Accept: application/xml` - for a response in XML format

-       The examples in this guide accept JSON responses.
-As JSON is the default format, the examples don't explicitly set the response type.
-If you require XML responses, you must include the appropriate `Accept` header.

-       You can add `.json` or `.xml` to the end of the API endpoint URL to override the `Accept` header.

 ## Authenticating to the API

 The Portal API uses session authentication.
 Before calling any of the API endpoints, you must first authenticate to the API.